 - Human Rights in the Workplace

-At the core of our operations is our employees, who enable all the work we do and are the driving force to realize our mission.
-Astellas respects the human rights of our employees, including the rights to non-discrimination, freedom of association and collective bargaining, and freedom from forced labor.
-In addition, we work to promote diversity and inclusion in the workplace and provide a safe and rewarding work environment for our employees.
-We also strive to promote respect for these rights in our business partners.
+Employees are a core of our operations, as they enable all we do and are the driving force to realize our mission.
+Astellas respects the human rights of our employees, including the rights to non-discrimination, freedom of association and collective bargaining, freedom from forced labor and privacy.
+In addition, we work to promote diversity, equity and inclusion in the workplace and provide a safe and rewarding work environment for our employees.
+We promote respect for these rights in our business partners.

 3. Stakeholder Engagement

 Astellas believes that corporate respect for human rights is an ongoing and evolving process.
 Astellas is committed to ongoing engagement with relevant stakeholders to continue to understand and address human rights impacts linked to our business from the perspective of those affected.
+For example, Astellas’ third-party lifecycle management program reviews key attributes of our significant business partners.
 We will continue to build upon these efforts and improve our overall human rights performance through public reporting on our approach.

 - Ten Principles of the United Nations Global Compact